Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/04_DEPLOYMENT/NETWORK_INTEGRITY_SETUP.md

 `NETWORK_INTEGRITY_KEYPHRASE` is a **security feature** that provides cryptographic integrity verification for all network requests and responses between services.
 It uses HMAC-SHA256 signatures to:

-- [SUCCESS] Detect tampering with request/response data
+- ✓ Detect tampering with request/response data
-- [SUCCESS] Prevent MITM (Man-in-the-Middle) attacks
+- ✓ Prevent MITM (Man-in-the-Middle) attacks
-- [SUCCESS] Verify data integrity across service boundaries
+- ✓ Verify data integrity across service boundaries
-- [SUCCESS] Automatically validate all API calls
+- ✓ Automatically validate all API calls

 **The warnings you're seeing are normal in development** - the system falls back to a dev keyphrase.
 In production, you **must** set a proper keyphrase.